augustawind/TicTacToe/README.rst

 This is my first real program in Haskell, a 2-player game of Tic Tac Toe played at the command prompt.

-It's basically finished, except that it doesn't detect stalemates.
 Possible future implementations include:

     * 1-player games versus computer AI.